 - tax assistant Erik Stephan

 will gladly support you in this.
-The easiest way to reach us is by e-mail (firstname.lastname@example.org) or by phone (+49 (0)69 76 75 77 80).
+The easiest way to reach us is by e-mail (firstname.lastname@example.org), by phone (+49 (0)69 76 75 77 80) or via our contact form for the taxation of cryptocurrencies.
 Feel free to contact us with your inquiries.

 - Advice by specialized attorneys and tax accountants